 This guide explains who they are, why they exist, who they support and how their free neurodiversity products can help when navigating life or travel in Hong Kong.

-What is the Talos Foundation?
+What is The Talos Foundation?

 The Talos Foundation is a Hong Kong-based charitable organisation focused on supporting neurodivergent individuals, including those with autism, ADHD and other cognitive or sensory differences.